 Do you suppose they will be handed down from generation to generation?

 Ivan Wheale’s paintings hang in many public buildings and Marina Fricke’s stone sculpture Strutting Loon might still be found atop Alligator Rock!

 The above history plus copies of La Cloche scenes have been put in Domtar’s Time Capsule which will be sealed for the next 100 years.

-The 40th Annual La Cloche Art Show will be at the Whitefish Falls Community Centre from June 30 to July 9, 11 a.m. to 5 p.m. daily.
-The Distinguished Artist for 2017 will be announced in 2017.
+The 41st Annual La Cloche Art Show will be at the Whitefish Falls Community Centre from June 30 to July 8, 11 a.m. to 5 p.m. daily.
+The Distinguished Artist for 2018 will be Peter Bering.